Our Review Process

 - Sleep Apnea

 Since the main cause of Type-2 diabetes is insulin resistance, the first line of management is often meal planning, weight loss, and exercising.
 Medicines are just one facet in the multi-modal management of diabetes.
 While it is true that drugs do help in lowering blood glucose, it is very much possible to achieve the same naturally with a healthy diet and moderate physical activity, but over a period of time.
-Now you may wonder, if it is that simple, why do we even need medications?
+Now you may wonder, if it is that simple, why do we even need medications for diabetes treatment?

 While lifestyle changes such as dietary modification and increased physical activity can be very effective in improving glycemic control, sometimes these measures are not enough to bring blood glucose levels down near the normal range.
 This is where medications come in.
 Blood glucose lowering medicines are prescribed to combat and regulate the high levels of sugar in your blood and bring it down to a normal range.
 Read about how to reduce diabetes.

 Although anti-diabetic drugs will undoubtedly improve your blood glucose levels, that is not sufficient.
 Diabetes management should also seek to treat the whole individual, and not just their blood glucose levels.
 This means the management regime chosen should also target insulin resistance, islet cell dysfunction and help in reducing your long-term risk of other comorbidities and complications.